guitarvydas/tinybasic-v2/README.md

 See [Very simple Tiny Basic](https://guitarvydas.github.io/2021/05/29/Transpilation-101.html)

-In this directory, we use the M4 macro processor to include the grammar, and, we knock out some of the unused language statements.
+In this directory, we prune useless parts of the grammar out.